-You can see how the two mattresses compare in the photos below.
+People can see how the two mattresses compare in the photos below.

-Marten is a staff writer for us.
-He has a much different body type than me: He is 6’7″ and weighs about 230 lb; I am 5’9″ and 160 lb.
+Marten is a staff writer for us and has a much different body type: He is 6’7″ and weighs about 230 lb; I am 5’9″ and 160 lb.
 Here is what he thought about these mattresses and how appropriate they are for heavier sleepers:

 RELATED: Best Mattresses For Side Sleepers